 Legal Process – Choosing Your Attorney

-Once clear blood results and psychological reports have been received in 8-10 days after her visit to the fertility clinic, your prospective Surrogate is then be officially “approved” by your clinic.
-All that’s left before you can begin your journey is contracts
+Once clear blood results and psychological reports have been received in 8-10 days after she visited the fertility clinic, your prospective Surrogate is then officially “approved” by your clinic.
+All that’s left before you can begin your journey is a surrogacy contract.

-One of the most important steps you can do to protect yourself and your Surrogate is to select a qualified attorney experienced in surrogacy to discuss all of the legal aspects of the surrogacy process.
-Family Makers is privileged to partner with legal experts throughout the United States and abroad who will prepare and negotiate your surrogacy agreement.
+One of the most important steps you can take to protect yourself and your gestational carrier is to select a qualified attorney experienced in surrogacy to discuss all of the legal aspects of the surrogacy process.
+Family Makers is privileged to partner with legal experts throughout the United States to prepare and negotiate your surrogacy agreement.
 In most cases, you will use this same legal expert once your Surrogate becomes pregnant to ensure you are acknowledged as the baby’s legal parents by obtaining a Pre-Birth Order.

-Contracts can be a bit stressful, even for matches who believe they are on the same page about everything.
-As part of preparing for this stage of the process, Family Makers supplies a detailed list of match terms outlining all of the things you and your Surrogate have already agreed on, including compensation and delivery location.
-Surrogacy contracts, some as lengthy as forty pages, cover anything and everything that could arise during your journey and can provide you with peace of mind that both parties are as protected as possible throughout the process.
+Legal contracts can be stressful, even for matches who believe they are on the same page about everything.
+As part of preparing for this stage of the process, Family Makers will supply a detailed list of match terms outlining all of the things you and your Surrogate have already agreed on, including compensation, monthly allowances, benefits, and delivery location.
+Surrogacy contracts, some as long as forty pages, cover anything and everything that could arise during your journey and can provide you with peace of mind that both parties are as protected as possible throughout the medical surrogacy process.
 Once contracts have been approved by you and by your Surrogate, you will visit a notary to sign.
-It’s now official and now the exciting part begins!
+It’s now official, and the exciting part begins!